LukeShortCloud/rootpages/markdown/ansible.md

 * roles/ = This directory should contain all of the different roles.
     *  general/ = A role name.
 This can be anything.
         * defaults/ = Define default variables.
 If any variables are defined elsewhere, these will be overriden.
             * main.yml = Each main.yml file is executed as the first file.
-Additional seperation of operations can be split into different files that can be accessed via "include:" statements.
+Additional separation of operations can be split into different files that can be accessed via "include:" statements.
         * files/ = Store static files that are not modified.
         * handlers/ = Specify alias commands that can be called using the "notify:" method.
             * main.yml
-        * meta/ = Specify role depdencies and Playbook information such as author, version, etc. These can be other roles and/or Playbooks.
+        * meta/ = Specify role dependencies and Playbook information such as author, version, etc. These can be other roles and/or Playbooks.
             *  main.yml
         * tasks/
             * main.yml = The tasks' main file is executed first for the entire role.